 Today, Mexico is still a major nation of influence in the Americas and the world.
-Mexico has the second largest Gross Domestic Product (GDP) in Latin America and is the 13th largest economy in the world.
+Mexico has the second largest gross domestic product in Latin America and is the 13th largest economy in the world.
 Nevertheless, wealth is unevenly distributed and there is a very large income gap between the poor and wealthy.
-Ten percent of the wealthiest population earns 40 percent of the country’s resources while poorest 10 percent of the population earns 1.1 percent of the resources.
-Additionally, half of the population lives under the poverty line, with one-fifth o the population living in extreme poverty (under two dollars a day).
+Ten percent of the wealthiest population earns 40 percent of the country’s resources while the poorest 10 percent of the population earns 1.1 percent of the resources.
+Additionally, half of the population lives under the poverty line, with one-fifth of the population living in extreme poverty (under two dollars a day).

 Heifer's Work in Mexico

-To date, Heifer Mexico has helped rural families in 23 states with over 3,000 farm animals, mainly pigs, sheep and dairy cattle.
+To date, Heifer Mexico has helped rural families in 23 states with more than 3,000 farm animals, mainly pigs, sheep and dairy cattle.

 Key Services Heifer Provides:

-Sustainable agricultural production: Local food and native corn production; Agroecology training; Apiculture; Worm composting
+Sustainable agricultural production: Local food and native corn production, agroecology training, apiculture, worm composting and agricultural diversification

-Post-harvest management and processing: Food Production; Jams and marmalade production
+Post-harvest management and processing: Food production, jam and marmalade production

-Market development: Consolidating and strengthening networking; Access to institutional markets
+Market development: Consolidating and strengthening networking and access to institutional markets

 See where Heifer is working around the world to end hunger.